ytakefuji/scorev/README.md

 # scorev
-scorev is a PyPI tool for scoring COVID-19 policies in a filename 'countries' with vaccine rates such as at least 1 dose, fully vaccinated, and booster given.
+scorev is a PyPI tool for scoring COVID-19 policies in a filename 'oecd.csv' with vaccine rates such as at least 1 dose, fully vaccinated, and booster given.

 scorev subsumes PyPI scorecovid application.